Philip the Tetrarch: Years of reign

 In order to ensure accuracy, the foregoing discussion used, for Judean rulers such as Philip, the Judean method of starting the regnal year in the lunar month of Tishri.
 The first day of Tishri occurs in either September or October of the Roman-based calendar that we use to this day.
 That Judeans in the first century BCE and the first century CE used a Tishri-based calendar for governmental affairs, which would include the reigns of Judean kings and tetrarchs, is made explicit by Josephus in Antiquities 1.81/1.3.3:

 After relating that Moses instituted Nisan as the first month for festivals and "everything related to divine worship“, he [Josephus] continues: ... "concerning, however, buying (praseis) and selling (onas) and the other financial administration [or tax administration] (dioikasin) he [Moses] preserved the earlier arrangement".
 The lexicons give the meaning of dioikasin as "administration, management“, or "control, government, administration, treasury department".
 There is no meaning of "ordinary affairs" as rendered by Whiston and later Thackeray.
 By using the word dioikasis, Josephus clearly meant that the affairs of government (administration) were according to a Tishri-based calendar, and it is unfortunate that Thackeray apparently followed Whiston in rendering this Greek word in English.
 Josephus was stating that all activities other than those related to divinely mandated religious observances would be reckoned by a fall calendar that started with the first day of Tishri.

-Since the evidence of the coins is that Philip reigned 37 years, and his final year began in Tishri of 32 CE, he must have reckoned the start of his reign, 37 years earlier, in the year that began in Tishri of 5 BCE.
-This is the year Herod the Great died in the old Schürer chronology, 4 BC, It contradicts the newer chronology of Filmer, Finegan, and Steinmann that dates Herod's death to the spring of 1 BCE.
-The conclusion must be that Philip counted the year his father died in as the first year of his own reign.
+The coins show that Philip reigned 37 years, and his final year began in Tishri of 32 CE.
+This shows he considered the start of his reign to have taken place in the year that began in Tishri of 6 BCE.